One of the most controversial topics of conversation in the health and fitness industry is;

 I have heard many opinions on this topic, which includes the idea that you may burn more fat on an empty stomach.
 Most people want to know whether they should plan to do one or the other in the hope that it may improve their results.
-There are as usual, pros and cons to both of these approaches, and ultimately, I feel like you need to do what is right for your body.
-Some of us can eat right before a workout and feel amazing, whereas others can’t stand even stand the sight of food before a workout.
+As usual, there are pros and cons to both of these approaches, and ultimately, I feel like you need to do what feels right for your body.
+Some of us can eat right before a workout and feel amazing, whereas others can’t even stand the sight of food before a workout.
 But is there necessarily a certain way that will make you lose fat faster?

 So how does our body burn fat?